-Get ahead of the residential real estate market drivers in Hunterdon County, New Jersey with Coldwell Banker Residential Broker sales associate, Joe Peters.
+Get ahead of the residential real estate market drivers in Somerset County, New Jersey, with Coldwell Banker Residential Broker sales associate, Joe Peters.
 Joe’s monthly report walks people through the economic conditions and trends that influence our local markets.
-You will come away knowing what is happening and more importantly, why it is happening.
+You will come away knowing what is happening and, more importantly, why it is happening.
 As a result, you will be better informed to make home buying and selling decisions.

 What is happening

-Based on the last full month’s contract sales, statistics show a supply of approximately three months.
-Normal market conditions average four to five months in Somerset County.
-Units going under contract averaged 51 days on the market.
-Five hundred properties went “under contract” in May compared to 435 in the prior month.
-Newly listed properties in the same period totaled 621.
+Based on the last full month’s contract sales, statistics show a supply of approximately four months, indicating a seller’s market.
+Normal market conditions average four to six months in Somerset County.
+Units going under contract averaged 62 days on the market.
+332 properties went “under contract” in September compared to 434 in the prior month.
+Newly listed properties in the same period totaled 459.

 Somerset County Inventory Breakdown By Price For Last Month: